Dedicated Clergy Abuse Lawyers Fighting for Survivors of Child Sexual Abuse in Maryland

 Historically, organizations such as Catholic dioceses and religious orders have used Chapter 11 Bankruptcy as a shield to prevent embarrassing jury trials, allowing the institution to continue “business as usual” while continuing to hide its secrets.
 Bishops use this legal tactic to prevent survivors of child sexual abuse from pursuing legal action, exposing predators, and holding the Diocese accountable.
 However, you still have legal rights.
 Please visit our Chapter 11 bankruptcy FAQ page for more details about this process.

-If you are a survivor of clergy sexual abuse in Maryland, contact us confidentially today.
+If you are a survivor of clergy sexual abuse in the Archdiocese of Baltimore, you must file a lawsuit by May 31, 2024.
 We believe you.

 How Perpetrators & Corrupt Institutions Silence Sexual Assault Survivors & Empower Predators